UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-branch-merge.md

 * `git checkout` -- switching to a branch
 * `git merge` -- merge the changes of two branches
 * `git branch` -- list branches
+* When to use branching
+* When to merge
 * Dealing with merge conflicts (when changes overwrite each other)
-* When to use branching
 * Some common branching and merging patterns

 ## Guides